bjjain/jdtwMean/README.md

 If you find this library helpful, please cite it as

-David Schultz and Brijnesh Jain.
-Nonsmooth Analysis and Stochastic Subgradient Methods for the Sample Mean Problem in Dynamic Time Warping Spaces, Pattern Recognition, 74:340-358, 2018.
+[1] David Schultz and Brijnesh Jain.
+Nonsmooth Analysis and Stochastic Subgradient Methods for the Sample Mean Problem in Dynamic Time Warping Spaces, Pattern Recognition, 74:340-358, 2018. ([arXiv preprint](https://arxiv.org/abs/1701.06393))

 If you use any of the UCR time series datasets provided with this release, please consult the website